wp-plugins/wp-rss-multi-importer/readme.txt

 * set links as no follow or not
 * suppress images in excerpts
 * resize images in excerpts (may show down how quickly the page loads)
+* allow users to determine whether to show-hide excerpts

 Other parameters can be customized in the shortcode..right now this includes: